 Though the inside of this litter box is somewhat slick, litter and waste still manage to stick to it, making it harder to clean.
 Plus, the latches don’t seal the top and bottom together well.
 This means that the litter box tends to leak and make a mess.
 Overall, we weren’t impressed with the quality of this litter box and recommend choosing something more reliable instead.

 After using so many different litter boxes with our felines, we’ve developed a pretty good idea of what makes them more or less effective.
-In this short buyer’s guide, we’re going to share what we’ve learned with you in the hopes that it will help you make the right decision with less headache.
+In this short buyer’s guide, we’re going to share what we’ve learned with you in the hopes that it will help you make the right decision and help you find the best litter boxes for cats with less headache.